 Amendment Details

-A new amendment to Federal Rule of Evidence (FRE) 702 took effect on December 1, 2023.
+An amendment to Federal Rule of Evidence (FRE) 702 took effect on December 1, 2023.

 The amendment clarifies the duty of district courts to determine admissibility according to the rule’s standards before allowing an expert witness to testify.
 Although styled as a clarification, the amendment is meant to change practice.